carpentries/lesson-development-training/episodes/05-objectives.md

 include anything superfluous that could use up valuable time or distract instructors and learners.

-## What does an objective look like?
+## What Does an Objective Look Like?

 Objectives can be defined for a lesson as a whole - what should learners be able to do at the end of a workshop teaching this lesson? -